haydenjames/bench-scripts/README.md

-Recently I tried to use a benchmark script I'd used previously for a quick check of VPS CPU, Disk and Network.
-However, it's no longer online.
-As a result I wanted to keep a list of scripts and tools for benchmarking Linux servers.
+For a quick check of VPS CPU, Disk and Network, I wanted to keep a list of scripts and tools for benchmarking Linux servers.
 Copied from: [blog post](https://haydenjames.io/linux-benchmark-scripts-tools/)

 **Use at your own risk!
 Always verify before running.
 If you find any broken scripts or issues please notifiy me.**